sm86/libra/language/transaction-builder/generator/README.md

 Supporting transaction builders in an additional programming language boils down to providing the following items:

-1. Code generation for Libra types (Rust diemry and tool),
+1. Code generation for Diem types (Rust diemry and tool),

 2. BCS runtime (diemry in target language),